redis-developer/redis-developer.github.io/docs/howtos/redisbloom/with-dotnet/index.md

 ### Initializing a Top-K

 To initialize a Top-K, use the `TOPK.RESERVE` command.
-This command will reserve a TOPK that will keep track of the highest `k` items:
+This command will reserve a Top-K that will keep track of the highest `k` items:

 ```csharp
 await db.ExecuteAsync("TOPK.RESERVE", "topk:views", 5);
 ```

-The above, for example, will keep track of the five most viewed videos sent to the TOP-K.
+The above, for example, will keep track of the five most viewed videos sent to the Top-K.

 ### Add Items to the Top-K